Sounds of the Animal Kingdom: Critical reception

 Mike DaRonco of AllMusic praised Sounds of the Animal Kingdom for being "more structured and compounded than Cannibal Corpse will ever be", and felt its apocalyptic-yet-realistic subject matter was atypical of death metal.
 Hit Parader said that Brutal Truth's creativity and impact was not limited by the album's "straight-forward attack".
 Bromley found the album "very creative at times" and deemed it superior to Kill Trend Suicide, but also considered it "lacking [in] some of the momentum and craziness" of Need to Control (1994).
-Mörat of Kerrang! considered Brutal Truth to be "sharp as ever" lyrically but compared the album's direction unfavourably with Neurosis and Logical Nonsense, with the former "[doing] the slow bits better" and the latter's final album Expand the Hive (1997) "[making] the fast bits [seem] pretty redundant."
+Mörat of Kerrang! considered Brutal Truth to be "sharp as ever" lyrically but compared the album's direction unfavourably with Neurosis and Logical Nonsense, with the former "[doing] the slow bits better" and the latter's debut album Expand the Hive (1997) "[making] the fast bits [seem] pretty redundant."
+Jan Jaedike of Rock Hard felt that Brutal Truth "struggle[d] to draw the line between a somewhat tolerable grind-fest and pointlessly fragmented, nonsensical noise" on the album, though he praised the songs "Callous", "Fisting", and "Dead Smart".

-In their reviews of the 2006 reissue with Kill Trend Suicide, André Bohnensack of Ox-Fanzine described Sounds of the Animal Kingdom as the band's peak and a perfection of its "combination of rough grindcore and all kinds of sound experiments", whilst Metal Injection called it a culmination of "the epic scope of [Extreme Conditions Demand Extreme Responses], the experimentation of [Need to Control], and the raw fury of [Kill Trend Suicide]".
+In their reviews of the 2006 reissue with Kill Trend Suicide, André Bohnensack of Ox-Fanzine described Sounds of the Animal Kingdom as representing Brutal Truth's peak and a perfection of the band's "combination of rough grindcore and all kinds of sound experiments", whilst Metal Injection called it a culmination of "the epic scope of [Extreme Conditions Demand Extreme Responses], the experimentation of [Need to Control], and the raw fury of [Kill Trend Suicide]".
 In a 2009 interview, Decibel founder and editor Albert Mudrian praised the album as "one of the most complete albums in grindcore history", despite it "[sounding] like it was recorded under a stack of wet mattresses".
 In 2011, Robin Jadhi of Fact wrote that the album "redefined the [grindcore] genre [...] covering Sun Ra and generally bringing [grindcore's] technical chaos to a whole new level."